keang/keang.github.io/_posts/2023-12-21-rust-extension.markdown

 # There are a lot of meta-programming

-In Rust there are many marcos, which are like annotations that generates more Rust code.
+In Rust there are many macros, which are like annotations that generates more Rust code.
 For example:

 ```rust
 use serde::Deserialize;